ashconnell/physx-js/README.md

 The `physx.release.wasm` file needs to be served in a static/public folder so that it can be loaded in a browser environment

-See `/example` for how this can be done using Webpack.
+See `/examples` for how this can be used in Node, Browser and Browser w/ Webpack.

 ## Usage via CDN (jsDelivr)